-The Tasmanian devil known to display odd and slightly psychotic behaviour.
-When the Tasmanian devil feels threatened by a predator, is competing for mate or even a male, the Tasmanian devil displays a series of behaviours including lunging, teeth-baring and growling.
+The Tasmanian devil is known to display odd and slightly psychotic behaviour.
+When the Tasmanian devil feels threatened by a predator, or is competing for a mate, the Tasmanian devil displays a series of behaviours including lunging, teeth-baring and growling.
 The Tasmanian devil turns to rage so quickly that European settlers first named it the devil.

 Tasmanian devils are highly carnivorous and survive on snakes, birds, fish, insects and road kill.
 When a carcass is found, Tasmanian devils are known to be one of the loudest animals when it comes to fighting for a meal.